SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Texas Rio Grand Valley School of Medicine discussed a wide range of topics, including surgical experience at a young age and ethical dilemmas faced by physicians.
-There were also mentions of questions related to ethical dilemmas and hands-on procedures, which might suggest an MMI format with potential nondisclosure agreements in place.
+Students said most interesting question asked at University of Texas Rio Grand Valley School of Medicine discussed a range of topics, including surgical experience at a young age and ethical dilemmas faced by physicians.
+It appears that the interviews may have been in a Multiple Mini Interview (MMI) format, as some responses referenced ethical scenarios and hands-on procedures while others mentioned nondisclosure agreements.

 What was the most difficult question?

 Students said most difficult question asked at University of Texas Rio Grand Valley School of Medicine discussed scenarios testing trust, reactions to weaknesses, and concerns about multiple MCAT attempts affecting performance in medical school.
-These questions suggest a focus on ethical decision-making, self-awareness, and academic preparedness during the interview process.
+These questions suggest a focus on ethics, self-awareness, and academic readiness, reflecting common themes in medical school interviews.

 How long was the interview?